symphonists/rest_api/README.markdown

 # REST API

+## IN PROGRESS

+This extension is now rather broken.
+We are working on making it plugin-based for greater extensibility.
+Please do not use.

 ## DISCLAIMER

 This extension is entirely in BETA and should NOT find its way near a production environment.
 There may well be security holes or bugs which could compromise the integrity of your data.
 (For which I hold no responsibility.
 Thx.)